-Urrbrae House is a two-storey heritage-listed building and the lower level of the house is accessible by stairs only.
+Urrbrae House is a two-storey heritage-listed

+building and the lower level of the house is accessible by stairs only.
 Please advise the Urrbrae House Co-ordinator if a student in your class cannot manage stairs.

-We ask you to advise us in advance of any issues or conditions that might affect a student's participation in the program.
+Please advise us in advance of any issues or conditions that might affect a student's participation in the program.
 We are happy to discuss how we may work with you to facilitate the participation of students who have special needs.

-In particular, it is important to know if any students have allergies as students may be in contact with food products and morning tea is given to all students during their visit (see sections 16 and 17).
-Students will have contact with glue made from cornflour and water during their card-making.
+In particular, it is important to know if any students have allergies as students may be involved in food preparation and various types of morning tea are given to all students during their visit (see section 16 below).
+Ladies who are the guests of Mrs Waite may have contact with glue made from cornflour and water during card-making activities if the weather is rainy.